kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 <a name="three-steps"></a>
 ## The Three Steps We Need To Take
-To achieve our goal, there are three steps we need to take:
+There are three steps we need to take to get everything done:

 1. __Step 1: Add the JavaScript Detection &amp; Fallback Code to HTML Pages__: These pages will link to JavaScript and CSS files working together to check for the presence of JavaScript, and will also contain our fallback search functionality.